Last updated August 2, 2023

 Research has proven again and again that regular massages are good for our health.

-Other studies have found massage can boost our immune system and improve circulation.
+Other studies find massage can boost our immune system and improve circulation.
 A massage can increase white blood cell activity, and it also can reduce cortisol levels.

-The American Massage Therapy Association echos that; it says there is a tie between a strong immune system and regular massage.
+The American Massage Therapy Association echoes this—noting that there is a tie between a strong immune system and regular massage.

 Massages also can regulate blood pressure and ease pain, as well as improve your mobility, range of motion and coordination.